alan7383/DarkCloudV2/README.md

 This project is a fork of the [original project by IEVEVO](https://github.com/IEVEVO/darkcloud), with several resolved issues and improvements.

+## Objectives:

+- Make the insights page dark mode.
+- Make the report button dark mode.
+- Make the second mini-stat visible.
+- Change the hover effect from white to black for a more pleasant experience.

 ## Table of Contents

 - [Features](#features)